EmiOnGit/warbler_grass/README.md

 ```
 ### Stress test
 This is not much of a example.
 It is used to limit test the crate.
-Of course you can also load it and see what happens.
+Of course, you can also load it and see what happens.
 ```shell
 # I'd run this demo in release mode first to see how your hardware can keep up
 cargo run -r --example stress_test